sven-nm/shiba-canine/README.md

+# Shiba-canine

+This repo is forked from [octanove/shiba](https://github.com/octanove/shiba) and modified to be used with HuggingFace's Transformers' implementation of Canine.
+It notably includes a class `CanineForAutoregressiveLanguageModeling` that can be used to train Canine on autoregressive language modeling tasks, which wasn't release.
+The changes done to the original repo are notably in `training/prepare_data_canine.py` and `training/train_canine.py`.
+See the comments in the code for more details.

 # What is SHIBA?

 SHIBA is an approximate reimplementation of CANINE[[1]](#1) in raw Pytorch, pretrained on the Japanese wikipedia corpus using random span masking.
 If you are unfamiliar with CANINE, you can think of it as a very efficient (approximately 4x as efficient) character-level BERT model.
 Of course, the name SHIBA comes from the identically named Japanese canine.